This topic describes how to diagnose and manage connections to your instance.

 Query the number of connections to the current database.

-You can execute one of the following statements to query the number of connections to the current database.
-For more information, see the fields in the query results of the pg_stat_activity view in this topic.
+You can run the following command to view the number of connections to the current database.
+For more information about the parameters, see Metric description.

 SELECT datname ,COUNT(1) AS COUNT FROM pg_stat_activity WHERE backend_type = 'client backend' AND application_name != 'hologres' GROUP BY datname;